 instruction in primary health care or surgery.
 PAís are licensed by the

-certified.
-A physician assistant may not perform any service which
+certification with the NCCPA.
+A PA may not perform any service which

 his or her supervising physician is not qualified to perform.
-A physician

-assistant may
+A PA may

 be authorized by the Board to issue written or oral prescriptions for

 certain drugs if the following conditions are met: the PA has performed

 patient care for a minimum of two (2) years immediately preceding the

 submission of an application requesting limited prescriptive privileges:

 Provided, That to meet this condition, the first year of patient care

 may be as a student in an approved physician assistant program; and the

-PA has successfully completed 4 semester hours of
+PA has successfully completed 4 semester hours of instruction in